- 1.FOOT CORRECTION part 1: ARCH SUPPORT

 Further Explanatory note: Some pedal systems, notably Shimano SPD – SL with yellow tipped cleat and Look Keo with grey cleat have so little rotational adjustment range that the above process can be frustrating and time consuming.
-With Look Keo’s, if this is a problem, it is cheap insurance to use the red cleats instead of the grey cleats as the red version have double the rotational movement.
+With Look Keo’s, if this is a problem, it is cheap insurance to use the red cleats instead of the grey cleats as the red version has double the rotational movement.
 With the SPD –SL’s, there is no extra free play option.
 The bottom line is that you need to be patient to get the best result possible.

 7. Ideally, the centre of the midfoot should be below the centre of the knee as the knee extends.
 If your hips are noticeably naturally externally or internally rotated (that is toes pointing out or toes pointing in) to a large degree while pedaling, this can be hard to achieve with most three bolt pedal systems, particularly the 2 mentioned above as angling the cleat also uses up the potential to move the cleat across the shoe.
 If you develop problems because of this, I would suggest Speedplay pedals because they are the only road pedal that separates the rotational and lateral cleat adjustment functions.
-Additonally, Speedplay make 5 different axle lengths which between them will accommodate most riders needs.
+Additonally, Speedplay make 5 different axle lengths, which between them, will accommodate most riders needs.